*** Not for the faint-hearted. If you’d rather not know the ins and outs of running a business … Please click here to see a cute, very happy dog. ***

 #7: Swarms of fresh operational challenges and obstacles surfaced, which I never expected because I simply did not know they even existed (including deeply complex accountancy, legalities and other business compliances — the really boring / painstaking stuff that is only appropriately learned [by non-experts] through hard-earned experience)

 We all make them!
-What matters is that you learn.
+What matters is that you acknowledge them and grow.

 Here are some of mine that further contributed to delays in launching…